Become a Rebuilder

 As a program participant, you must make a significant commitment of time and energy of approximately 200+ hours for Native Nation Rebuilding.
 You are required to participate in all sessions during year one of the program.
 Year two of the program will look considerably different with one-on-one coaching, full cohort check-ins, and additional training on topics such as fundraising, etc.

 As with your references, the email you receive after you submit your application will include links to a form for your employer to complete.
-It is your responsibility to send the link to your employer.
+It is your responsibility to request this information from your employer.

 A selection committee composed of individuals with expertise in Indigenous governance and leadership will evaluate each Rebuilder candidate according to their commitment to Tribal sovereignty and community, leadership experience, knowledge of the issues facing their nation, and potential to impact their nation.